knative/serving/DEVELOPMENT.md

 ## Iterating

-As you make changes to the code-base, there are two special cases to be aware
+As you make changes to the code-base, there are several special cases to be aware
 of:

 - **If you change an input to generated code**, then you must run